 Skills matter, but to whom?

-Remember, just because a job seeker sees every skill and achievement that’s important, doesn’t translate to the employer seeing the same.
+Because a job seeker sees a title=”Do You Have Too Much Junk in Your Resume?
+Here’s How to Clean It Up” href=”https://www.resumetoreferral.com/5-examples-of-junk-accumulation-in-your-resume/” every skill and achievement that’s important, don’t translate to the employer seeing the same.

 How do you relate these skills to those found in the actual job description?